scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 -------

 ## Sphingidae
-The Sphingidae are a family of moths (Lepidoptera), commonly known as hawk moths, sphinx moths, and hornworms; it includes about 1,450 species.
+The Sphingidae are a family of moths, commonly known as hawk moths, sphinx moths, and hornworms; it includes about 1,450 species.
+The type species is *Sphinx ligustri*, the Privet hawk moth.

 ### **Elephant Hawk-moth** (*Deilephila elpenor*)